-How The Point Dental is preventing the spread of COVID-19
+How our Dental Clinic is preventing the spread of COVID-19

 We’re taking extra precautions — find out what they are